-The returned value from pcre_study() can be passed directly to pcre_exec().
+The returned value from pcre_study() can be passed directly to pcre_exec() or pcre_dfa_exec().
 However, a pcre_extra block also contains other fields that can be set by the caller before the block is passed; these are described below in the section on matching a pattern.

-If studying the pattern does not produce any additional information pcre_study() returns NULL.
-In that circumstance, if the calling program wants to pass any of the other fields to pcre_exec(), it must set up its own pcre_extra block.
+If studying the pattern does not produce any useful information, pcre_study() returns NULL.
+In that circumstance, if the calling program wants to pass any of the other fields to pcre_exec() or pcre_dfa_exec(), it must set up its own pcre_extra block.